 All students requiring preventative medicine (particularly for sport), if sufficiently competent to self-medicate, are responsible for carrying their medication with them.
 If not sufficiently competent, a member of staff shall carry the medication, individually labelled.

 Secure storage for medicines will be available at all short-term accommodation used by the College.

-This Policy and its procedures will be reviewed and updated by the Director of Studies on an annual basis.
+This Policy and its procedures will be reviewed by the senior leadership team.